-Altogether, there are eight different types of actors: principal, target group, management, team leadership, project group, steering group, external experts and co-workers.
+Different actors This question concerned the different actors involved in the design process.
+The answer to this question included a description of the types of actors who figured in the process for each product.
+Altogether, there are eight different types of actors: principal, target group, management, team leaders, project group, steering group, external experts and co-workers.
 The number of different actors for each product ranges from one to four: two cases involve one type of actor; six cases involve two types of actors; seven cases involve three types of actors, and one type involves four types of actors.
 The types of actors most frequently involved are the target group (15x) and the principal (13x).
 The designs in which no principal participated, however, are by part-time students who act as principals in their own work setting or who performed the assignment as part of their professional duties.

-User input.
-This analysis question refers to input from users (frequently the target group) in the design process.
+User input This analysis question refers to input from users (frequently the target group) in the design process.
 Because the target group was involved in designing nearly all products, input from this group was identifiable in nearly all products.
-The analysis distinguishes three categories of target group input: information, pilot design and design.
+The analysis distinguishes three categories of target group input: information, pilot design and co-design.
 The information category concerns the opinion or experience of users required for resolving the problem, to generate ideas for solving the problem or to produce the design.
 The pilot design entails gathering formative evaluation data in which users are asked to evaluate a prototype of the product.
 This information serves to improve the product.
-In the design category, the target group input is considered a partial construction of the solution or the product.
-Users help design the product, which means that they provide substantive input and consequently help the format of the design.
+In the co-design category, the target group input is considered a partial construction of the solution or the product.
+Users help design the product, which means that they provide substantive input and consequently help.
 The analysis reveals all three types of input: there is information provided by users (8x) and input through a pilot design (2x), and there are joint designs (5x).

-Modifications during implementation.
-To determine whether modifications took place during implementation, each student was asked to indicate in the reflection report whether there had been any deviations from the original approach formulated at the start of the assignment.
+Modifications during implementation To determine whether modifications took place during implementation, each student was asked to indicate in the reflection report whether there had been any deviations from the original approach formulated at the start of the assignment.
 The answer was either negative or affirmative: with affirmative answers, the type of modification was examined as well.

-Eleven products had undergone changes during their implementation.
+Eleven products had undergone changes during implementation.
 There were three types of modifications, including product type changes (9x), changes concerning the actual product (1x) and procedural changes (2x).
 Most changes therefore involve product type modifications.
 All but one concern transformation of a finished product into a prototype or process intervention.

-Role of students.
-Three possible answers emerge from the analysis concerning the question about the role of students in the design process: designer, advisor and process coach.
+Role of students Three possible answers emerge from the analysis concerning the question about the role of students in the design process: designer, advisor and process coach.
 Students are considered designers when they act as substantive specialists or experts and design solutions independently or based on literature or information provided by concerned parties (4x).
 They are considered advisors when they generate products meeting the criteria for advisory reports, even if combined with a prototype (7x).
 They are considered process coaches when they supervise a group of people in the design process and devise, develop and carry out interventions for this process (5x).
-Table 2